US 'very closely' following reports of F-16 misuse by Pakistan: State Dept

 "We've seen those reports and we're following that issue very closely," US State Department Deputy Spokesperson Robert Palladino told reporters at his biweekly news conference on Tuesday.

-He was responding to questions that Pakistan has violated the end-user agreement on F-16 that it procured from the United States.
+He was responding to questions that Pakistan has violated the end-user agreement on F-16 fighter jets that it procured from the United States.

 "I can't confirm anything, but as a matter of policy, we don't publicly comment on the contents of bilateral agreements that we have in this regard involving US defence technologies nor the communications that we have with other countries about that.